ansible/ansible/docs/docsite/rst/community/reporting_bugs_and_features.rst

 If you find a bug, open an issue using the `issue template <https://github.com/ansible/ansible/issues/new?assignees=&labels=&template=bug_report.yml>`_.

-Fill out the issue template as completely and as accurately as possible, include:
+Fill out the issue template as completely and as accurately as possible.
+Include:

   * your Ansible version
   * the expected behavior